tlswg/snip/draft-thomson-tls-snip.md

 implement a fallback, which might even be performed concurrently (see
 {{?HAPPY-EYEBALLS=RFC6555}}), but this costs time and resources.
-A client avoids these costs by attempting the protocol it believes to be most widely supported, though this comes with a performance penalty in cases where the most-preferred protocol is supported.
+A client avoids these costs by attempting the protocol it believes to be most widely supported, though this might come with a performance penalty in cases where the most-preferred protocol is supported.

-A client therefore choose to ignore incompatible protocols when attempting to use an alternative service.
+A client can choose to ignore incompatible protocols when attempting to use an alternative service.

 # Operational Considerations {#operational}